deepinv/deepinv/docs/source/user_guide/reconstruction/deep-reconstructors.rst

 ==========================

-The simplest method for reconstructing an image from measurements is to pass it through a feedforward model architecture.
-We provide numerous architecture for general and specific problems.
+The simplest method for reconstructing an image from measurements is to pass it through a feedforward model architecture that is conditioned on the acquisition physics, that is :math:`\inversef{y}{A}`.
+We offer a range of architectures for general and specific problems.

 .. _artifact: